 - Sliced Tomato

-- One tablespoon whipped curd
+- One tablespoon of whipped curd

-- One tablespoon green chilli paste
+- One tablespoon of green chili paste

 - 1 cup boiled chickpeas

 - Combine all of the solid ingredients in a bowl and give it a good mix.

 - Grab a spoon a devour this deliciousness!
 Finish with a sprinkle of black pepper and a pinch of salt.